bcid/tippy/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Some challenges I encountered while making this app was getting familiar with Xcode in general, and the syntax of swift.

 ## License